 This sourdough baguette is everything you want in the French classic–a crunchy crust, an open, airy crumb, and lots and lots of flavor.
 And it’s easier to make than you think!
 Eat it plain, slathered in butter, or serve it with your favorite soup.
 For best results, this recipe requires a kitchen scale, a baguette pan and 3 days time!

-- The night before you plan to make the dough, make the levain: In a medium bowl, mix together the starter, water, and bread flour until well-combined.
+- Make the levain: In a medium bowl, mix together the starter, water, and bread flour until well-combined.
 Cover with a plate and rest overnight (8-12 hours) until very bubbly and active.
 The levain should have many small bubbles across the top and throughout.

 Day 2: Mix the dough